SuperBianC/scMulan/README.md

 Currently, scMulan supports zero-shot annotation of human cell types in seven organs including Heart, Lung, Liver, Bone marrow, Blood, Brain, and Thymus.

 It could also be used to get cell embeddings for [batch integration (see tutorial)](/Tutorial-integration.ipynb).
 You can easily use your adata and get analysis from scMulan.

+scMulan now supports inference on npu.

 ## Acknowledgements